Emera (EMA)

 AI Analysis | Feedback

-- Industrial Customers: Large manufacturing facilities, heavy industries, and other high-demand enterprises that require substantial amounts of electricity and/or natural gas for their production processes.
+- Industrial Customers: Large manufacturing plants, factories, and other industrial operations that require significant amounts of electricity and natural gas.

 AI Analysis | Feedback